alelado01/Kubernetes-Cluster-Configuration-Cilium-eBPF-/README.md

 ---

 **E5 — IPAM operator deadlock (operator scheduled on worker node)**
 - **Cause:** The Cilium operator is scheduled on the worker node.
 It needs the VXLAN tunnel to reach the master's API server for IPAM.
-But the VXLAN tunnel cannot come up without the operator completing IPAM — a classic chicken-and-egg deadlock.
+But the VXLAN tunnel cannot come up without the operator completing IPAM.
 - **Symptom:** Cilium agents on both nodes stuck in `Init` indefinitely; no pods get IP addresses.
 - **Fix:**
   ```bash